anvilresearch/connect/README.md

 # Anvil Connect

 ### We're building a modern authorization server to <br>authenticate your users and protect your APIs.

 [![Join the chat at https://gitter.im/christiansmith/anvil-connect](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/christiansmith/anvil-connect?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-#### Flexible User Authentication

-- Use local passwords, OAuth 1.0, OAuth 2.0, OpenID, and more
-- Works out of the box with Google, Facebook, Twitter, GitHub, and a [growing list of other providers](https://github.com/christiansmith/anvil-connect/tree/master/lib/providers)
-- Custom schemes using virtually any existing Passport.js strategy or your own code

 #### Simplified Security